Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Experiments Page Budget: 2.5pg Status: TSA drafted

 The most direct evidence is in the MO-Humanoid-2d results (Table~\ref{tab:continuous}), where several baselines report a Sparsity (SP) of $0$.
 This indicates a total collapse to a single dominant policy.
 In contrast, \toolname{} achieves a low but non-zero SP ($0.003 \times 10^4$), demonstrating that it has learned a diverse and well-distributed set of policies across the front.
 The visual results in Figure~\ref{fig:pareto-fronts} further confirm that \toolname{} discovers rich, well-spaced pareto fronts.

 Diverse policies are primarily due to our proposed scaled diversity regularization.
-As shown in our ablation study (Table~\ref{tab:ablations}), removing the diversity loss (\toolname{}-DDPO) results in a clear performance drop and, in some cases, collapse to a single-point front (e.g., Humanoid-2d).
+As shown in our ablation study (Table~\ref{tab:ablations}), removing the diversity loss (\toolname{}-DR) results in a clear performance drop and, in some cases, collapse to a single-point front (e.g., Humanoid-2d).
 This highlights that explicitly encouraging the policy to produce distinct behaviors for distinct preferences is critical for discovering a complete and useful Pareto front.

-\textbf{\toolname{} Offers Better Computational Efficiency.} Finally, we address the question of efficiency. \toolname{} is significantly faster than many competing methods because it avoids common computational bottlenecks.
-Table \ref{tab:continuous} and \ref{tab:discrete} shows the total training wall clock time required to train all baselines and D3PO.
-We can see that D3PO provides a good speedup when compared to the baselines.

-Unlike evolutionary or archive-based methods like PG-MORL and CMORL, \toolname{} does not require an expensive \textit{select-and-improve} loop which selects a solution from a population for further training.
-Instead, its training process is a continuous, end-to-end optimization analogous to standard PPO, which saves considerable compute time by learning the entire policy manifold simultaneously.

-While \toolname{} consistently achieves competitive results across most benchmarks, we note that C-MORL outperforms on Hopper-2d and Hopper-3d in terms of HV and EU (Table~\ref{tab:continuous}).
-This difference arises from the inherent methodological contrast: C-MORL focuses on iteratively improving existing Pareto solutions, which allows it to refine certain extreme trade-offs and expand the hypervolume.
-In contrast, \toolname{} discovers a uniform Pareto front that captures the majority of the trade-off surface but does not fully cover the extremes.
-As a result, C-MORL attains slightly better HV and EU at the cost of higher sparsity, whereas \toolname{} maintains lower sparsity and competitive overall coverage.
-C-MORL’s apparent performance differences are not statistically significant (Appendix~\ref{sec:statistics}), indicating that it does not achieve a meaningful advantage over \toolname{}.

-\textbf{Ablations.} We introduced two modifications to the actor loss function that allow for the discovery of diverse, evenly spaced Pareto fronts previously inaccessible to single-policy MORL.
-We conducted ablation experiments to understand the impact of our changes - Late Stage Weighting \textbf{(LSW)} and Diversity-driven policy optimization \textbf{(DDPO)}.
+\textbf{Ablations.} We conducted ablation experiments to understand the impact of our changes - Late Stage Weighting \textbf{(LSW)} and Diversity-Regularization \textbf{(DR)}.
 First, we remove \textbf{LSW} by multiplying the preference weights with the advantages after rollout collection, thereby collecting the weighted advantages instead of the unweighted advantages (in effect, ES).
 In this experiment, we do not remove the diversity loss.
 Second, we turn off the diversity loss and keep the original decomposed gradient function.